The Auschwitz Survivor Who Adopted the Grandson of a Top SS Guard

 It took her four months to work through all her pain.

 Höss then sent a second email asking Eva to become his adoptive grandmother.
-On their first meeting last July at Auschwitz, they were both nervous, but Eva was immediately fascinated by Rainer’s intelligence, bravery and kindness, and impressed at the fact that – despite the fact he grew up surrounded by evil – he’d managed to turn out a decent human being.
+On their first meeting last July at Auschwitz, they were both nervous, but Eva was immediately fascinated by Rainer’s intelligence, bravery, and kindness, and impressed by the fact that—even though he grew up surrounded by evil—he’d managed to turn out a decent human being.

 After their meeting, she decided to accept his offer.
 “I’m proud to be his grandmother,” she told me.
 “I admire and love him.
 He had the need of love from a family he never had.”